 If you look for "hell" in the

 Bible, you're in for a long, fruitless search for facts, definitions and explanations.
 Why?
 Because the Hebrew prophets never mentioned a place where human beings burn in "hell fire," writhing in eternal torment, gnashing their teeth forever.
 Nor did the after death.
-Isn't that extremely odd, if there really is a hell and God wanted human beings to know?
+Isn't that extremely odd, if there really is a hell and God wanted human beings to know about it?
 The Jewish Bible (Old Testament) mentions a place called Sheol, but as I will demonstrate belowquoting book, chapter and versethe Hebrew word Sheol clearly means "the grave."
 The same is true in the New Testament, where the Greek word dead, good and bad."
 Nor does Gehenna mean "hell," as I also explain.
 So "hell" is not a biblical teaching at all, but a mistranslation now being used by charlatans to brainwash believers into forking over their hard-earned money while obeying commandments they never bothered to observe themselves.
 (It seems hell hath no fury like a hypocritical moralist out to control other people's behavior.)
 Unfortunately, the innocents who suffer most from this hellish dogma are highly impressionable young children who trust their parents, pastors, youth directors and Sunday School teachers to guide them to the truth ...

 by Michael R. Burch, a